manassaloi/manassaloi.github.io/_posts/2021-11-24-no-recording-please.markdown

 DM from a friend with whom I have been discussing these things for a long time.

 \* I do these when I am bored.
 Or when I need to find some meaning in life beyond my hedonistic existence by giving back to the community.
-When I want to do them I post about it on Twitter and the seats fill out within 10 mins of me posting.
+When I want to do one of these sessions, I post about them on Twitter, and the seats fill out within 10 mins of me posting.